Tillandsia cajamarcensis

 Please excuse the ratty leaves!
 I also note, interestingly, the flowers never truly open or the stamens never exert (or at least I've never caught it happening).
 They're only visible when the flower turns brown.
 When still purple though, the flower is unusually hard!"

 Peter Tristram ...
-"Nice specimen of T. cajamarcensis (aff?), collected near Llacanora, near Cajamarca.
-Harmsiana grew there too.
-Michael didnt go with Mick and me to that site though.The roads in Peru that we travelled on are mostly tarred now, looking at Google Earth.
+"Nice specimen of T. cajamarcensis (aff?), collected near Llacanora, near Cajamarca. harmsiana grew there too.
+Michael didn't go with Mick and me to that site though.The roads in Peru that we travelled on are mostly tarred now, looking at Google Earth.
 It took us days to go quite short distances in 2003, but it was am adventure!

 As you say, it's not harmsiana, so a label mix up.